FOREX-Dollar slips against euro on ECB comments, rising Bund yields

 * Rising Bund yields help euro rise over 1 pct against dollar

-* Weak U.S. services data weighs on dollar (Adds comments, updates prices)
+* Weak U.S. services data weighs on dollar (Updates prices, adds comments; changes byline, dateline, previous LONDON)

 By Sam Forgione